pyeventsourcing/eventsourcing/docs/topics/dcb.rst

     assert "Sara" in app.list_students_for_course(course_id)
     assert "History" in app.list_courses_for_student(student_id)

-See the :doc:`DCB examples </topics/examples/dcb-enrolment-with-enduring-objects>` for a more complete example.
+See :ref:`read the examples pages <Dynamic consistency boundaries>` for a more examples of DCB.

 Code reference